 Day 8:

-Halala Kella Lodge and transfer to Sodo
+Halala Kella Lodge & Transfer to Sodo

 This morning, we could start with a gentle birding walk in the surrounding bush, hopefully discovering pygmy falcons, skinks and butterflies’ before the day heats up.